dynamitegus/bitwarden-rpm-deb-mirror/README.md

 # The Bitwarden RPM&Deb Mirror Repository

-Original script by https://gitlab.com/paulcarroty/atom-rpm-deb-mirror/
+Original script by https://gitlab.com/paulcarroty/atom-rpm-deb-mirror/ Original Bitwarden script by https://github.com/SISheogorath/bitwarden-rpm-deb-mirror

+> [!CAUTION]
+> DO NOT USE THIS FOR PRODUCTION, not only am I not affiliated with Bitwarden or any of the above people, but this repo was originally a test repo modified by SISheogorath, **You should not be blindly trusting me or SISheogorath**, and I am not liable for any problems that arrive becuase of this, I just want a way to auto update my bitwarden client.

+> [!IMPORTANT]
+> I do not provide **any** garantee that I will fix any issue that get posted in github, unless it directly effects me.
+Go fix it yourself or submit your pull request.

 Mirroring **the OFFICIAL Bitwarden packages for Linux** directly on GitHub.
 The update script code and TravisCI config & pipeline log is open source.